Pupil Premium Funding Summary 2018-19

 - Intervention activities delivered by teachers across the school.

-- The purchase of Accelerated Reader to encourage reading and aid reading comprehension
+- The continued use of Accelerated Reader to encourage reading and aid reading comprehension

-- Free violin lessons for junior pupils eligible for pupil premium.
+- Free guitar lessons for junior pupils eligible for pupil premium.

 - Termly monitoring of children’s progress and analysis of data undertaken by key staff using our new School Pupil Tracker.